ESCRT: ESCRT-I

-The ESCRT-I complex is a heterotetramer (1:1:1:1) of Vps23, Vps28, Vps37, and Mvb12.
-The assembled heterotetramer appears as a rod-shaped stalk composed of Vps23, Vps37, and Mvb12 with a fanned cap composed of single helices of Vps23, Vps28, and Vps37.
-Vps23 contains one ubiquitin E2 variant domain, which is responsible for the binding of ubiquitin, the ESCRT-0 complex, and to the PTAP (proline, threonine, alanine, proline) motif of viral Gag proteins.
-Just after this ubiquitin E2 variant domain, a proline rich motif (GPPX3Y) is present that directs ESCRT-I to the midbody during membrane abscission.
+The ESCRT-I complex is a heterotetramer (1:1:1:1) composed of Vps23, Vps28, Vps37, and Mvb12.
+The assembled heterotetramer appears as a rod-shaped stalk formed by Vps23, Vps37, and Mvb12 with a fanned cap composed of single helices from Vps23, Vps28, and Vps37.
+Vps23 contains a ubiquitin E2 variant domain, which is responsible for binding of ubiquitin, the ESCRT-0 complex, and to the PTAP (proline, threonine, alanine, proline) motif of viral Gag proteins.
+Immediately following this domain is a proline-rich motif (GPPX₃Y), which directs ESCRT-I to the midbody during membrane abscission.
 Mvb12 can also bind ubiquitin via its carboxy-terminus.
-Vps28 is responsible for the interaction of ESCRT-I and ESCRT-II by associating with the GLUE domain (GRAM-Like Ubiquitin-binding in EAP45) of Vps36 through its carboxy-terminal four-helix bundle domain.
+Vps28 facilitates the interaction between ESCRT-I and ESCRT-II by associating with the GLUE domain (GRAM-Like Ubiquitin-binding in EAP45) of Vps36 through its carboxy-terminal four-helix bundle domain.